Apr. 14, 2023 - Apr. 16, 2023

 This course includes many handouts, check lists and students are encouraged to bring any equipment and/or gear that they’d like to discuss.

 This is a three day course.
 Tent and hammock camping is available and students are encouraged to bring any gear they would like to use or try out.
 Porta potties, fire rings and firewood are on site.
 Most cel carriers have good reception.
-There is no electric, gas or water.
+There is no electric or gas.